jacksenechal/resume/resume.md

 -   Development: Design, architecture, and implementation of cross-platform mobile game targeted at iOS and Android via PhoneGap.
--   Team Processes: Setup and optimization of development workflow using Pivotal Tracker, Git, Karma testing, and continuous deployment with CircleCI.
-Developing launch strategy, optimizing for scalability and reliability, setting up processes and workflows to enable rapid response to issues.
+-   Team Processes: Implementing and honing development workflow with agile methods such as pair programming, testing, and continuous integration.
+Developing launch strategy, setting up processes and workflows to enable rapid response to issues.
 -   Business Strategy: product design, monetization strategy, marketing strategy, as well as contributing to the company's mission, vision, and governance models.
--   Technology: Famo.us/Flux front-end, Parse/Node backend, Firebase for realtime notifications and chat.
+-   Technology: Famo.us/Flux front-end, Parse/Node backend, Firebase for realtime notifications and chat, Webpack and Gulp build environment, Karma/Chai testing, and continuous deployment to AWS/Cloudfront via CircleCI.

 Founder, [OpenTest Pro, LLC][] - 2008 - 2011